SlicingDice/slicingdice-dot-net/README.md

 * `timeout (int)` - Amount of time, in seconds, to wait for results for each request.
 * `usesTestEndpoint (bool)` - If false the client will send requests to production end-point, otherwise to tests end-point.

-### Dictionary&lt;string, dynamic> GetProjects()
+### Dictionary&lt;string, dynamic> GetDatabase()
-Get all created projects, both active and inactive ones.
-This method corresponds to a [GET request at /project](http://panel.slicingdice.com/docs/#api-details-api-endpoints-get-project).
+Get information about current database.
+This method corresponds to a [GET request at /database](http://panel.slicingdice.com/docs/#api-details-api-endpoints-get-database).

 #### Request example